cmrweb/framework/readme.md

     - php generator.php Voiture nom-varchar-150 couleur-varchar-100 porte-int

     - add route in web\includes\main.php
-    - launch page for creat table
+    - launch page for create table
     - comment or remove the sql part
     - uncomment the PHP code
     - replace "name" by your input name